Blatoy/nautsbuilder/README.md

 There's a big spreadsheet with information concerning all the nauts.
 The spreadsheet can be uploaded to the live version through https://orikaru.net/pages/games/awesomenauts/nautsbuilder-import.php but you will need a special permission to access the page.
 If you are interested in updating the data for the tool you can join https://discord.gg/GsE29w7 and ask around

-# Do you have any plan to make the API public
+# Do you have any plan to release the code of the API
 No because it's just a static API.
 The page linked above will just update its content.